-- Allow the natural processes, which determine the development, structure and extent of sandbanks that are slightly covered by sea water all the time, to operate appropriately. - Maintain and enhance, as appropriate, the species diversity within this habitat. - Maintain the extent and volume of sandbanks, which are slightly covered by seawater all the time, subject to natural processes (Source DAERA, 2020).
+- Allow the natural processes which determine the development, structure and extent of sandbanks that are slightly always covered by sea water to operate appropriately. - Maintain and enhance, as appropriate, the species diversity within this habitat - Maintain the extent and volume of sandbanks, which are slightly covered by seawater all the time, subject to natural processes (DAERA, 2020).